 Wireless Soil Sensor

-The information gathered from the sensors is stored in a cloud, allowing users to access a real-time visualization tool that supports decision-making regarding watering, nutrient recovery, pesticides, and other recommendations.
+The information gathered from the sensors is stored in the cloud, allowing users to access a real-time visualization tool that supports decision-making regarding watering, nutrient recovery, pesticides, and other recommendations.
 This data also helps match fertilizer supply with demand, saving money and increasing yields while improving soil health.
-A software could show data with easy-to-understand information with different timeframes: every fifteen minutes, day, week, month, or season.
-Sensors could also send alerts when detecting early signs of drought or pests, helping detect and reduce its consequences.
+A software could show easily understandable data with different timeframes: every fifteen minutes, day, week, month, or season.
+Sensors could also send alerts when noticing early signs of drought or pests, helping to detect and reduce their consequences.